jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2015-11-21-quick-test-to-wrap-python-in-r/index.md

 tags:
   - Python
   - R
-authors:
-  - JaehyeonKim
-images: []
-description: We discuss how to make use of Python outcomes in R using a package.
+description: Wrap Python boto calls for Amazon S3 in an R package, rs3helper, where the Python scripts return JSON so R parses it as vectors and data frames.
 ---

-As mentioned in an [earlier post](/blog/2015-08-09-some-thoughts-on-python-for-r-users), things that are not easy in R can be relatively simple in other languages.
-Another example would be connecting to Amazon Web Services.
 In relation to s3, although there are a number of existing packages, many of them seem to be deprecated, premature or platform-dependent.
+As mentioned in an [earlier post](/blog/2015-08-09-some-thoughts-on-python-for-r-users), things that are not easy in R can be relatively simple in other languages, and connecting to Amazon Web Services is another example.
 (I consider the [cloudyr](https://cloudyr.github.io/) project looks promising though.)

 If there isn't a comprehensive *R-way* of doing something yet, it may be necessary to create it from scratch.
 Actually there are some options to do so by using [AWS Command Line Interface](https://aws.amazon.com/cli/), [AWS REST API](https://docs.aws.amazon.com/AmazonS3/latest/API/APIRest.html) or wrapping functionality of another language.

 In this post, a quick summary of the last way using Python is illustrated by introducing the [rs3helper](https://github.com/jaehyeon-kim/rs3helper) package.

+## Why Wrap Python in a Package

 The reasons why I've come up with a package are as following.